martucs/42_minishell/README.md

 About execution
  -------------------------------------------------------------------------------
-As I execute with a list of commands, the idea is simple:
+As we execute with a list of commands, the idea is simple:

     while(command exists)
     {